gopasspw/gopass/docs/commands/show.md

    username, it should be enclosed in string delimiters: `username: "0123"` will always be parsed as the string `0123` and not as octal.

-By default, `safecontent` will remove the first line (the password), every line starting with `otpauth://` in the body, and every YAML values where the key is one of the following: `hotp`, `otpauth`, `password`, `totp`.
+By default, `safecontent` will remove the first line (the password), every line starting with `otpauth://` in the body, and every YAML value whose key is one of the following: `hotp`, `otpauth`, `password`, `totp`.
+The `show.hidden-keys` configuration option can add further keys to this list.

-Both the key-value and the YAML format support so-called "unsafe-keys", which is a key-value that allows you to specify keys that should be hidden when using `gopass show` with `gopass config safecontent` set to true.
+Both the key-value and the YAML format support so-called "unsafe-keys", which is a key-value that allows you to specify keys that should be hidden when using `gopass show` with `gopass config show.safecontent` set to true.
 E.g:
 ```
 supersecret